kutaycinar/ECE-471/Assignment 4/README.md

 Togheter with the creation of a network, the training routine represents the most important aspect of a DL-based image classification framework.

-This segment implements a training loop that predicts scores from batches of samples from the training set, and based on the losses (and gradients) calculated, updates the values of the network's parameters.
+A training loop is implemented that predicts scores from batches of samples from the training set, and based on the losses (and gradients) calculated, updates the values of the network's parameters.

 ```
 Updated the best model!